 Many people find that timeshares aren't the best solution for vacations because they often require large fees and long-term contracts.
-When timeshare owners want to get out of their contracts, they often face a lot of misinformation and confusion surrounding timeshare cancellation .
+When timeshare owners want to get out of their contracts, they often face a lot of misinformation and confusion surrounding .

 Timeshare companies often advertise these properties as a great way to get a lot of vacations without spending too much money.
 However, not everyone agrees that timeshares are worth the hassle.

 If you aren't able to handle getting out of a timeshare on your own, you may want to consider DoNotPay.
 They can help with timeshare cancellation without resorting to expensive lawyers.